trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 --------

-The Delta Lake connector allows you to choose one of several means of providing autorization at the catalog level.
+The Delta Lake connector allows you to choose one of several means of providing authorization at the catalog level.
 You can select a different type of authorization check in different Delta Lake catalog files.

 .. _delta-lake-authorization: